DougLau/earthwyrm/wyrmcast/README.md

 of Transportation (MnDOT).
 It can serve GIS data from [OpenStreetMap] or other sources.

+GIS data is stored as R-Trees in a [rosewood] file for each layer.
+They contain `point`, `linestring` or `polygon` features, with associated tags.

 Features:

 - Layers configurable by zoom level